mikecokina/elisa/README.rst

     - ``BinarySystem:`` class for modelling surfaces of detached, semi-detached and over-contact binaries
     - ``Observer:`` class for generating light curves (and in future other observables)
     - ``Spots:`` class for generating stellar spot with given longitude, latitude, radius and temperature factor
+    - ``Fitting methods`` provide capability to fit radial velocities curves and light curves via implementaion of ``non-linear least squares`` method and it also implements lightcurve fitting via ``Markov Chain Monte Carlo`` method.

-**ELISa** is currently under development.
+**ELISa** is currently still under development.
 Following features are in progress:

     - ``SingleSystem:`` class for modelling surfaces of single star light curves with full implementation of spots and pulsations